pranaykumar2/WDS/Unit 2/Understanding the Dangers of an Insecure Communication Channel.md

 ### 2. Data Breaches and Privacy Violations

 - **Exposure of Sensitive Information:** Insecure communication channels create a significant risk of exposing sensitive user data, including personally identifiable information (PII), passwords, financial data, and session tokens.
 This can lead to severe consequences, including identity theft, fraud, and reputational damage.
 - **Compliance Issues:** Organizations handling sensitive user data are often subject to regulations like GDPR and HIPAA.
 Failure to secure communication channels can result in compliance violations and legal penalties.
-[This information is not from the provided sources and may need to be independently verified.]

 ### 3. Attack Vectors and Exploitation Techniques